suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 7. Load image(s).
 8. Run image(s).

 If verification and running is implemented in a bootloader, then the bootloader MUST also verify the signature of the manifest and the applicability of the manifest in order to implement secure boot workflows.
-The bootloader may add its own authentication, e.g. a MAC, to the manifest in order to prevent further verifications.
+The bootloader may add its own authentication, e.g. a Message Authentication Code (MAC), to the manifest in order to prevent further verifications.

 When multiple manifests are used for an update, each manifest's steps occur in a lockstep fashion; all manifests have dependency resolution performed before any manifest performs a payload fetch, etc.